Saturday, December 6, 2025

 Start your boho journey by adding floral and nature-inspired prints that are typical of the bohemian style.
 And we’ve got more boho-style inspo to help you get the look sustainably, too.

-Effortlessly boho your style with a flowy skirt or dress in floral, paisley, or other prints.
-In the summer, try them with strappy sandals, and in cooler months go with clogs, mules, or boots.
+Make your boho style effortless with a flowy dress, skirt or pants.
+In the summer, try them with strappy sandals, and in cooler months, go with clogs, mules, or boots.
 If you need to layer, you can add a chunky cardigan or the critical statement jacket.
 Take style cues from late-era Beatles, where layering reigned supreme during the Get Back recordings.
 Beatles’ offspring and sustainable style guru Stella McCartney recreated many of the band’s timeless looks, too.

 The boho statement jacket can be long, loose, and flowing or cropped and fitted.
 There’s patchwork, embroidery, and of course, fringe.
 Secondhand shops are some of the best places to find statement jackets, sweaters, and even vests.
 Pair them with denim, skirts, or dresses, and accessorize with scarves and jewelry.

-If you are looking for the perfect boho companion piece, you have to go for boots with lace, embroidery, or straps.
+If you are looking for the perfect boho companion piece, you have to go for boots.
 Ankle boots can work with everything from skirts to denim to dresses, but knee-high boots are also just as effective.
 Look for sustainably made boots that rely on ethical materials such as mushroom or cactus leather or recycled materials.

 Related on Ethos: